Simplifying AI Data Access with Granular Control: How Liberator's Entitlements Engine Enables Secure Model Training

 How Liberator's Entitlements Engine Works

-RESTful API with Built-in Authorization
+RESTful API with Integrated Authorization

-curl -H Content-Type:application/json -d '{"name":"dataset","user":"data-scientist","token":"your-token-here"}' https://liberator.cloudquant.ai/liberator/query
+curl -H "Content-Type:application/json" \ -d '{"name":"dataset","user":"data-scientist","token":"your-token-here"}' \ https://liberator.cloudquant.ai/liberator/query

-Behind the scenes, the entitlements engine validates:
+Behind the scenes, the entitlements engine validates in real-time:

 - Does this user have access to this dataset?